aceeric/imgpull/README.md

 bin/imgpull docker.io/hello-world:latest hello-world-latest.tar\
   --user jqpubli --password mypass
 ```
+---
 **`-s|--scheme [scheme]`**

 Specifies the scheme.
 The CLI defaults to `https`.
+Valid values are `http` and `https`.

 Example:
 ```
+bin/imgpull my.inhouse.http.registry/hello-world:latest hello-world-latest.tar\
-bin/imgpull my.inhouse.http.registry/hello-world:latest hello-world-latest.tar --scheme http
+  --scheme http
 ```

-This example pulls from a registry over http, rather than https.
+The example pulls from a registry over HTTP, rather than HTTPS.

+---
 **`-c|--cert [tls cert]` `-k|--key [tls key]`**

 Configures mTLS.
 By default, the CLI performs 1-way TLS using the OS trust store.
 You use these options to configure mTLS.
 The option values are paths to a PEM-encoded cert and key.

 Example:
 ```
-bin/imgpull my.private.mtls.registry/hello-world:latest hello-world-latest.tar\
+bin/imgpull my.mtls.registry/hello-world:latest hello-world-latest.tar\
   --cert /path/to/cert.pem --key /path/to/key.pem
 ```

+---
 **`-x|--cacert [tls ca cert]`**

-Configures verification of the server cert using a specified CA. This supports cases where the server presents certs that are not signed by the OS trust store.
-The option value is a path to a PEM-encoded CA or CA bundle.
+Configures verification of the server cert using a specified CA. By default, server certs are validated using the OS trust store.
+This parameter supports cases where the server presents certs that are **not** signed by the OS trust store.
+The option value is a path to a PEM-encoded CA or CA bundle file.

 Example:
 ```
-bin/imgpull my.private.mtls.registry/hello-world:latest hello-world-latest.tar\
+bin/imgpull my.private.registry/hello-world:latest hello-world-latest.tar\
   --ca /path/to/ca.pem
 ```

+---
 **`-i|--insecure`**

 Does not verify the server certs presented by the OCI distribution server if the connection to the server is over HTTPS (the default.)
-Use this option when the registry presents certs that are not signed by OS trust store, and you are unable to provide a CA using the `--cacert` option.
+Use this option when the registry presents certs that are not signed by the OS trust store, and you are unable to provide a CA using the `--cacert` option.

 Example:
 ```
 bin/imgpull my.private.registry/hello-world:latest hello-world-latest.tar --insecure
 ```

-**`--parsed`**

-Developer troubleshooting option.
-Prints the parsed command line and exits.
+---
+**`-m|--manifest [type]`**

+Displays the manifest to the console rather than downloading the image tarball.
+Valid values are `list` for the image list manifest, and `image` for the image manifest.
+If  you supply this param then the tarball positional param is ignored.

 Example:
 ```
-bin/imgpull my.inhouse.http.registry/hello-world:latest hello-world-latest.tar --cacert /path/to/ca.pem --parsed
+bin/imgpull docker.io/hello-world:latest --manifest list
 ```

+> Not every image repository provides an image list manifest.
+If the image is not multi-platform then an image list manifest won't be available.
+In that case if you ask for an image list manifest (and it's not provided by the server) the CLI will display an error message to this effect.

+---
 **`-v|--version`**

 Prints the version and exits.